-John’s second wife Mary died at 29 Gregory Street on January 9th 1926.
+John’s second wife Mary recovered from her pneumonia of 1893 and died at 29 Gregory Street on January 9th, 1926.

 The photo above shows the Moss family graves.
 The monument, centre, is the stone of John Moss (1824-1894), his second wife Mary (1838-1926), and his daughters Mary Ann (1856-1901) and Ellen (1870-1933)

 The larger cross to the left is above the grave of daughter Emma (1854-1923), her husband Henry Thompson (1850-1937), their son Walter Henry (1879 -1948), and his wife Edith Alice (nee Gibson) (1882-1963).

 The smaller cross is the grave of son Horace (1868-1945) and his wife Maria Dickinson (1871-1928)